JJ/perl-composite-action-template/README.md

   inputs will have to be changed, as well as description
 - [`action.pl`](action.pl) is the script that will have to be run, generally on downloaded source.

+Change this README too, to explain how to use your template.